Edward Malin

-Edward Ernest Malin (23 October 1894 in Stoke Newington, London – 1 March 1977 in Ealing, London) was a British actor.
-He is perhaps most famous for portraying the mute and geriatric Walter in the sitcom Nearest and Dearest.
-He also had a memorable role in A Night to Remember (1958).
+Edward Ernest Malin (23 October 1894 in Stoke Newington, London – 1 March 1977 in Ealing, London) was an English actor.

 He was the youngest of seven children of John Malin (1850–1921), a purse maker in a fancy leather works, and Martha née Hackworthy (1855–1905).
-In 1911 aged 16 he was working as a tracer in a boiler works.
-During World War I he served in the Royal Navy, and became a Freemason in the Antioch Lodge No. 3271 in February 1918.
+In 1911 at age 16, he was working as a tracer in a boiler works.
+During World War I, he served in the Royal Navy and became a Freemason in the Antioch Lodge No. 3271 in February 1918.

+Malin mostly played in small, often uncredited roles in both film and TV, including as a dining saloon steward in the 1958 film A Night to Remember, as well as a waiter in the seminal 1964 film A Hard Day's Night, starring The Beatles.
+He achieved most of his fame as the mute and geriatric character of Walter Tattersall in the sitcom Nearest and Dearest from 1969 to 1973.

-Edward Malin died on 1 March 1977, aged 82 at the King Edward Memorial hospital in Ealing, London.
+Malin died on 1 March 1977, aged 82 at the King Edward Memorial hospital in Ealing, London.
 He had been resident at the actors' retirement home of Denville Hall, Northwood, Middlesex, for several years.

-His funeral was held on 8 March 1977 at Golders Green Crematorium, London.